openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 A template is always constructed from a `String` code snippet.
 The snippet must be syntactically correct code for the context it is being inserted into.
 Snippets may reference variables, functions, and other symbols visible within the lexical scope of the insertion point.

 Snippets may include parameter substitution indicators.
 Parameter substitution indicators are positional.
-There are two kinds of parameter substitution indicator, typed and untyped.&#x20;
+There are two kinds of parameter substitution indicators: typed and untyped.

 The substitution of these indicators with their actual values happens when the template is applied via `withTemplate()`.
 See [Usage](javatemplate.md#usage).